 Building on the statistically significant results shown in the Phase 2b clinical trial, ENCORE 301, we have the following two trials planned, which combine entinostat with approved therapies in our target patient populations in advanced breast cancer:

 - E2112: HR-positive Advanced Breast Cancer—Pivotal Registration Trial.
 This pivotal Phase 3 clinical trial is designed to be a double-blind, placebo-controlled, trial of exemestane with or without entinostat in 600 HR-positive men and postmenopausal women with hormone refractory, advanced breast cancer.
-We and the Eastern Cooperative Oncology Group - American College of Radiology Imaging Network (ECOG-ACRIN Cancer Research Group) have designed the trial to have two primary endpoints of progression-free survival (PFS) and overall survival.
+We and the ECOG-ACRIN Cancer Research Group have designed the trial to have two primary endpoints of progression-free survival (PFS) and overall survival.
 We expect that either endpoint may serve as the basis for submitting a New Drug Application (NDA), if data are positive.
-The trial will be conducted by ECOG-ACRIN Cancer Research Group and us, with substantial funding provided through our existing Clinical Research and Development Agreement with the National Cancer Institute (NCI).
+The trial will be conducted by the ECOG-ACRIN Cancer Research Group under sponsorship and funding support from the National Cancer Institute (NCI).
+We are supporting the Phase 3 clinical trial under a Cooperative Research and Development Agreement with the NCI and a separate agreement with the ECOG-ACRIN Cancer Research Group.
 The protocol for the Phase 3 clinical trial was reviewed and agreed upon by the FDA under a Special Protocol Assessment agreement with the NCI in January 2014.
 A Special Protocol Assessment agreement is a written agreement on the design and size of clinical trials intended to form the primary basis of a claim of effectiveness in an NDA from the FDA.
-ECOG-ACRIN Cancer Research Group activated the trial in March 2014 and we expect patient enrollment to begin in April 2014 with PFS data expected in mid-2017.
+The ECOG-ACRIN Cancer Research Group activated the trial in March 2014 and we expect patient enrollment to begin in the second quarter of 2014 with PFS data expected in mid-2017.

 In addition, clinical investigators are further evaluating entinostat combinations in two additional breast cancer patient populations: human epidermal growth factor receptor 2 positive patients; and triple-negative breast cancer patients.